 Nationally and in Virginia, several programs exist to address the needs of pregnant women at risk for or in crisis.
 Preconceptional Health Risk Appraisal of Kentucky and Healthy Start in Hawaii are examples of programs in other states.
-Health Start/Family Resource Center in Hampton, adopted from the Healthy Start in Hawaii, is a comprehensive system of services for pregnant women aimed at preventing child abuse and neglect.
+Healthy Start/Family Resource Center in Hampton, adopted from the Healthy Start in Hawaii, is a comprehensive system of services for pregnant women aimed at preventing child abuse and neglect.
 Lay-home visiting programs, such as Resource Mothers and the Elizabeth Project, target pregnant teens.
-Project LINK focuses on coordinating existing services for substance abusing women.
+Project LINK focuses on coordinating existing services for substance-abusing women.
 Private/public partnerships have been created in two localities to provide maternal health services for women who had limited delivery services in their geographic areas.
 These programs are effective but benefit a minimum number of pregnant women because of limited resources.

 V. CONCLUSIONS AND RECOMMENDATIONS: SJR 329

 The study has defined a crisis pregnancy and identified what services pregnant women need.
 Women at risk for a crisis in pregnancy are often poor, young, homeless, and addicted to drugs.
 These same women are also often at risk for not receiving services.

 Maternal health and other supportive services are not universally available across the state, sometimes leaving the needs of pregnant women in crisis unmet.
 A number of strategies, if initiated, would provide the support needed by women in crisis pregnancies to lead to a successful resolution of the crisis.